TullyE/ArduinoWOL/README.md

 ## Hardware

   Configure your Ethernet Controller/Network card in Windows:
-  Start Device Manager>Network Adapters>Right click your Network card>Properties>Advanced>Look for:
+  Device Manager > Network Adapters > Right click your Network card > Properties > Advanced > Look for (usually found at the bottom of the alphabetically sorted list):
+  Wake on Magic Packet -> ensure value is enabled
+  Wake on pattern Match -> ensure value is enabled
+  WOL & Shutdown Link Speed -> 10 Mbps First
-  WOL/Wake-on-Lan/Wake from shutdown/Magic Packet or similar settings, and make sure're they're configured While still in the properties of your Network Card.
+  Then click Power Managment > Allow this device to wake the computer WOL/Wake-on-Lan/Wake from shutdown/Magic Packet or similar settings, and make sure're they're configured While still in the properties of your Network Card.
 Go to the Power Management tab, and make sure this box is ticked:
   Allow this device to wake the computer.
 More advanced settings can be found in advanced power settings in the Control Panel